LI7XI/AudioAnalyzerDocs/docs/usage-examples/loudness.md

 Here we will create a simple Loudness meter.

-First lets setup the skin.
+First let's setup the skin.

 ```ini
 [Rainmeter]